 Happy Birthday, Spot! by Eric Hill is the perfect book for young children.
-It has large bold print with short words and sentences.
+It has a large bold print with short words and sentences.
 Lifting the flaps adds an element of surprise, and it allows your students to make predictions about what will be underneath.

 The Secret Birthday Message by Eric Carle is one of my all-time favorite birthday books for children.
-This cleverly written book opens by the birthday boy reading a map coded in shapes.
+This cleverly written book opens with the birthday boy reading a map coded in shapes.
 As you explore the vividly colored book, you will see the shapes unfold to find the birthday gift.

-Happy Birthday, Moon by Frank Ash is the sweet story about a little bear that finds out what the moon wants for its birthday.
+Happy Birthday, Moon by Frank Ash is a sweet story about a little bear that finds out what the moon wants for its birthday.
 Find out the secret about how the little bear finds the answer to his question to the moon.

 A letter to Amy by Ezra Jack Keats follows Peter about his reluctance to invite his friend Amy to his almost all boy birthday party.
 To make matters worse, Peter bumps into Amy at the mailbox.
 Will she come to his party?
 This is a delightful addition to the Peter collection.